EDO NSW widget_ebulletin_signup

 It’s been almost two years since the NSW Government introduced a new scheme for regulating land clearing and biodiversity in NSW.
 This EDO NSW series looks at how these laws are being implemented and the regulatory gaps that are putting our wildlife and healthy sustainable landscapes at risk.

-Across NSW, Australia and the South Pacific, communities face threats to their homes and livelihoods, their cultural and architectural heritage, social and emotional wellbeing, landscapes and wildlife.
-By supporting EDO, you give them access to justice and a chance to stand up to powerful forces threatening everything they – and we – hold dear.
+Across NSW, Australia and the South Pacific, communities like Gloucester face threats to their homes and livelihoods, their cultural and architectural heritage, social and emotional wellbeing, landscapes and wildlife.
+You can give them access to justice and a chance to stand up to powerful forces threatening everything they – and we – hold dear.

-Thank you for standing with us to protect the environment and advance the law,
+Thank you for your commitment to stand with us to protect the environment and advance the law,

 A message from Julie Lyford, chair of Groundswell Gloucester: